Jethro1107/Jethro1107.github.io/pages/Meningiomas are benign tumours arising from arachnoid cells, where the context of the meningioma determines clinical manifestation.md

 	- **Sites of meningiomas determine the clinical manifestation**
 		- Meningiomas can develop:
 			- In the parasagittal space (either side of the ((63b385b6-2861-497e-b305-cd72580d967c)), compressing on the walls of the ((63bd7df6-b06f-4175-8e55-b355ac304e70)).
-			- In the lateral
+			- In the lateral convexity.
-		-
+			- In the base of the brain (suprasellar space, olfactory groove, foramen magnum) -